riskstrategy-art/Risk-Strategy/TESTING_PROFILES.md

     *   Do the assessment categories and elements resonate with the real-world challenges of managing an NFP?
     *   Is the detailed breakdown of scores by category useful?
     *   Do the comparative benchmark charts provide meaningful context?
-    *   Is the AI guidance tailored to the NFP sector, considering resource constraints and a mission-first focus?
+    *   Is the strategic guidance tailored to the NFP sector, considering resource constraints and a mission-first focus?

 ---